 The directors have a reasonable expectation that the Syndicate and AWMA have adequate resources to continue in operational existence for the foreseeable future.
 Therefore they continue to adopt the going concern basis of accounting in preparing the financial statements.

 Results

-The result for the year ended 31 December 2018 was a profit on the Technical Account of £1.6m (2017: £98.8m loss).
+The result for the year ended 31 December 2019 was a loss on the Technical Account of £21.5m (2018: £1.6m profit).

 The Syndicate's key financial performance indicators during the year were as follows: